-Nuisance

-shall-includes but is not be limited to the meaning assigned to it by the Health Act 1956 and includes a person, animal, thing or circumstance causing unreasonable interference with the peace, comfort or convenience of another person.
+Nuisance shall include but not be limited to the meaning assigned to it by the Health Act 1956 and includes a person, animal, thing or circumstance causing unreasonable interference with the peace, comfort or convenience of another person.

 Explanatory note: Circumstances that may be deemed a nuisance can include noises and odour associated with the keeping of animals.